-You and 105 fellow Cabinet members traveled to India this year on the Cabinet Study Mission.
+Q You and 105 fellow Cabinet members traveled to India this year on the Cabinet Study Mission.
 What was your most memorable experience from that trip?

-We are always reminded that Federation's mission is to impact lives at home, in Israel and around the world-all lives, not just Jewish lives.
+A We are always reminded that Federation's mission is to impact lives at home, in Israel and around the world-all lives, not just Jewish lives.
 My journey to India as part of the mission allowed me to see this with my own eyes.
 One day, we visited Om Creations in Mumbai where we had the privilege to see first-hand how Indian artists, subsidized by Federation philanthropy, teach mentally handicapped women who are ostracized in the community how to create works of art.
 This art is sold to visitors, empowering the women economically so that they may help support their family's income enabling them to lead more meaningful lives.

-As a young professional and father of four small children, you must be very busy.
+Marianna and Brian Ashin with their children, Madison, Sydney, Sienna and Brayden As a young professional and father of four small children, you must be very busy.
 Why make such a large commitment of time and philanthropy at this time in your life?

-I give to Federation because my family story has been immeasurably impacted by its support.
+A I give to Federation because my family story has been immeasurably impacted by its support.
 My wife Marianna emigrated to the United States from the former Soviet Union with the help of Federation in 1989-the same year I started attending Capital Camps, a partner agency of Federation.
 Without Federation's assistance, I never would have met Marianna, and there would be no Sydney, Madison, Brayden and Sienna to come home to each day.
 And, as I like to say, without my kids, there is no me.